wp-plugins/easy-custom-auto-excerpt/readme.txt

 And if you like our plugin and want to do more customization we offer the premium version with some added feature :

 * Excerpt method by 1st paragraph, 2nd paragraph, and 3rd paragraph
-* Change image position (left, right, center, float left and float right)
+* Adjust Image Excerpt Position (left, right, center, float left and float right)
-* Change image width and margin
+* Adjust Image width and margin
+* Disable excerpt on specific post
 * 10 Read More font type and custom font size
 * 40 + Read More button themes.